What to Expect / FAQ

 Kickoff | 2:00pm | 7:30pm |

-No. Don’t miss Jim’s spiel (see The Show before the Show, below).
-And, once the music starts the CCC Police (the ushers) won’t allow you into the hall until a break.
+No, once the music starts, the Capitol Police (the ushers) won’t allow you into the hall until a break.
 Generally, most concerts start with a shorter piece, often an overture, which is 10 minutes or so.
 If you’re late, after this first piece is your window for slipping in after the bell has rung.

 MSO observes the Capitol Civic Centre Mask Policy: